Mause/vercel-openapi/README.md

       Defaults to [directory]/api/openapi.yaml

   -m, --moduleSystem=(CommonJS|AMD|System|UMD|ES6|ES2015|ES2020|ESNext|None)
-      [default: None] Sets the module system for loading the endpoints
+      Sets the module system for loading the endpoints

              If you need more flexibility, you can set the TS_NODE_COMPILER_OPTIONS environment variable before invoking vercel-openapi.
 Note that the --envVar flag won't work for this option, as ts-node parses the environment